r-barnes/richdem/include/richdem/depressions/README.md

  * **Algorithm 2: Improved Priority-Flood** This algorithm alters the input DEM to produce an output with no depressions or digital dams.
 Every cell which would have been in a depression is increased to the level of that depression's outlet, leaving a flat region in its place.
-It runs slower than Algorithm 2, but is otherwise the same.
+It runs faster than Algorithm 1, but is otherwise the same.
 The result is saved to **out-pf-improved**.

  * **Algorithm 3: Priority-Flood+Epsilon** This algorithm alters the input DEM